kevinveenbirkenbach/cymais/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces managed by the CyMaIS project, including GitHub repositories, mailing lists, chat rooms, and other communication channels.
+This Code of Conduct applies to all spaces managed by the Infinito.Nexus project, including GitHub repositories, mailing lists, chat rooms, and other communication channels.

 ## Acknowledgment

-By participating in the CyMaIS project, you agree to adhere to this Code of Conduct.
+By participating in the Infinito.Nexus project, you agree to adhere to this Code of Conduct.
 We appreciate your cooperation in helping us build a positive and productive community.

-Thank you for contributing to a safe and inclusive CyMaIS community!
+Thank you for contributing to a safe and inclusive Infinito.Nexus community!